kyleterry/tenyks/README.md

 in tenyks/tenyks.go and added with ConfigSearch.AddPath().
 If you feel more paths should be searched, please feel free to add it and submit a pull request.

+### Vagrant

+If you want to play _right fucking now_, you can just use vagrant: `vagrant up` and then `vagrant ssh`.
+Tenyks should be build and available in your `$PATH`.
+There is also an IRC and Redis server running.
+You can connect to that IRC server on `192.168.33.66` with your IRC client.

 ## Testing

 I'm a horrible person. ~~There aren't tests yet.
 I'll get right on this...~~.